riverlike14/githubPractice/README.md

 Personal repository

-I just created branch 1.
-This is the first update.
-This is my second update from branch 2.
-This is my third update from branch 3.
+This is updeated by branch 1